SS Magnetic: Career

+From January 1912 until March, Magnetic was reboilered and had a general overhaul.
+After this work was completed, she was pictured beside RMS Olympic in a photograph including the Olympic sister ship RMS Titanic at their second and last meeting, before running sea trials for two days before returning to service in Liverpool.

 From 1891 to 1932, Magnetic served with the White Star Line.
 On 17 February 1915, she collided with the schooner Kate in the Crosby Channel; Kate sank with the loss of three of her four crew members.
 On 3 October 1925 a fire broke out on board Magnetic, and she was beached and later repaired at Liverpool.
 She was then sold by White Star in December 1932 to the Alexandra Towing Company, of Liverpool.
 Now renamed Ryde, she resumed her usual duties and was present at the opening of No.2 Stanlow Oil Dock in the Manchester Ship Canal in 1933.
 She was based at Llandudno from 1934, and was used as an excursion steamer.
 She was sold to ship breakers on 20 October 1935 and was scrapped at Port Glasgow.